 Don’t talk about your five-year-old.
 We all know art is subjective, and sometimes there are pieces that we just can’t connect to, especially when it comes to abstract art.
 Nonetheless, your five-year-old can still not do that.

 Don’t insult the artist’s imagination.
-Instead, if you really can’t seem to like a work, think about what is it that is making you feel that way.
+Instead, if you really can’t seem to like a work, think about what it is that makes you feel that way.

 Don’t mind the title.
-More often than not, abstract paintings will have an extremely vague title, like Number.
-4 or Black And Red.
+More often than not, abstract paintings will have an extremely vague title, like Number 4 or Black and Red.
 Don’t let that bother you.
-Most artists purposely don’t use giveaway titles because they want you to interact with the art and eventually find the meaning.
-However, that does not mean you completely ignore the title.
-Sometimes, these can be very helpful in guiding your imagination.
+Most artists purposely don’t use giveaway titles because they want you to interact with the art and eventually find your own meaning.
+On the other hand, you don’t have to completely ignore the title; sometimes, they can be very helpful in guiding your imagination.